ikskuh/kristall/README.md

 It doesn't seem to map to tabs, if you have multiple open, which was a bit confusing (and would also be a really cool addition for easy comparison of responses).

+<tiwesdaeg> gemini://tilde.pink/ the first paragraph is displayed with large spacing